-Mount Sidley was first climbed in 1990 by New Zealander Bill Atkinson and saw it’s second ascent in 2010 by an ANI guided party of four.
+Mount Sidley was first climbed in 1990 by New Zealander Bill Atkinson, followed by two more ascents in the early 1990's, by national Antarctic program field parties.
+It wasn't until 2010 that Sidley saw its third ascent, the first by a group of adventure tourists.
 The ANI team established a new route up the east ridge and traversed all three summits.
 Other interesting routes have yet to be climbed and, in the spirit of real adventure, ANI aims to lead parties up different routes in the coming seasons.

 Sidley’s spectacular remote setting, interesting and varied climbing, and its status as one of the Volcanic Seven Summits make it a ‘must do’ for adventurous mountaineers.

 The atmosphere is relaxed and welcoming at our main Antarctic camp at Union Glacier.
 You’ll find roomy, double occupancy sleeping tents; a spacious dining hall; fresh delicious meals; and a spectacular setting.
 You’ll be surprised how comfortable Antarctica can be!
 Our full-service camp is designed for Antarctic conditions and with best environmental practices in mind.
 It operates during the Antarctic summer (November through January) and is dismantled at the end of each season.